wlund-pivotal/spring-geode-workshop/labs/02-boot-configuration.en.md

     class CustomerServiceApplication { }

-The ClusterAware auto configuration determines the topology by determining whether there is a cluster of servers to communicate with and to store/access data from.
-Clearly,there are no servers or cluster running yet.
+The @EnableClusterAware auto configuration determines the topology by determining whether there is a cluster of servers to communicate with and to store/access data from.

 There are several ways in which to start a cluster.
-For example, you may use Spring to configure and bootstrap the cluster, which has been demonstrated [here](https://geode.apache.org/docs/guide/14/configuring/chapter_overview.html).

-Although, for this example, we are going to use the tools provided with Apache Geode, or VMWare Tanzu  GemFire, i.e. *Gfsh* (GemFire/Geode Shell) for reasons that will become apparent later.
+For this example, we are going to use the tools provided with Apache Geode, or VMWare Tanzu  GemFire, i.e. *Gfsh* (GemFire/Geode Shell).
+For this workshop, we have installed GFSH for you.

-You need to [download](https://geode.apache.org/releases/) and [install](https://geode.apache.org/docs/guide/18/prereq_and_install.html)
-a full distribution of Apache Geode to make use of the provided tools.
-After installation, you will need to set the `GEODE` (or `GEMFIRE`) environment variable to the location of your installation.
-Additionally, add `$GEODE/bin` to your system `$PATH`.

-Once Apache Geode has been successfully installed, you can open a command prompt (terminal) and do:
+To start the command shell locally, open a command/terminal prompt and type
+$ gfsh

 **Running Gfsh.**

-    $ gfsh
         _________________________     __
        / _____/ ______/ ______/ /____/ /
       / /  __/ /___  /_____  / _____  /
      / /__/ / ____/  _____/ / /    / /
-    /______/_/      /______/_/    /_/    1.2.1
+    /______/_/      /______/_/    /_/    1.12.1

     Monitor and Manage Apache Geode
     gfsh>